 framework and resident technologies to assist in logging, auditing, and

-The next milestone to raise the bar is how data is collected
+The next milestone to raise the bar is how data is collected and managed.

 The goal, using fewer resources to achieve better results.
 This will